-In my first article, “setup of a dedicated server with Ansible,” I mentioned that I have been a satisfied Windows user for decades.
-But a few weeks ago, I had the following problem: I wanted to try Project Loom, an implementation of lightweight threads (“fibers”) and continuations in Java.
+In my first article, “Setup of a dedicated server with Ansible,” I mentioned that I had been a satisfied Windows user for decades.
+However, a few weeks ago, I had the following problem: I wanted to try Project Loom, an implementation of lightweight threads (“fibers”) and continuations in Java.

-The project is still in the development phase and can only be downloaded as source code.
+The project is still in the development phase, and you can download it only as source code.
 Unfortunately, I was not able to compile it on Windows, not even on the Linux subsystem.
 The installer recognizes that it runs under Windows and therefore uses the Windows directory structure and searches for a java.exe.
 Sure, the installer is also available as source code, and I could have adapted it.

 On the other hand, I have been thinking about Linux on the desktop for a while now.
-This would also save me the overhead of the Linux subsystem, the MobyLinuxVM for Docker, Putty, etc…
+It would also save me the overhead of the Linux subsystem, the MobyLinuxVM for Docker and Putty.

 The first questions to answer were: